Dr Gabriela Meier

 My research interest was inspired by my own migratory and linguistic biography and expeirences, having studied, worked and lived in the Germ and and French part of Switzerland, Spain, and in the UK.

 I'm interested in developing greater understanding of bilingual (immersion) education in the UK and in Europe.
 Thus, I set up a website to link people interested in bilingual immersion education: www.bien.org.uk

-2016- Together with Emese Hall (University of Exeter) and a group of postgraduate researchers (University of Exeter), I have developed and trialled collaborative drawing for literacy engagement and identity affirmation in multilingual settings and developed some guidance for practice and research.
+2016- Together with Emese Hall (University of Exeter) and a group of postgraduate researchers (University of Exeter), we have developed and trialled collaborative drawing for literacy engagement and identity affirmation in multilingual settings and developed some guidance for practice and research.
 (Publication in progress)

 (2011-12) I conducted research in an English-French bilingual school project in London.
 This study was funded by Esmée Fairbairn Foundation.
 I was interested in the cooperation between two school systems (French independent and English state school), the language communities, and the implications of this for learners and their school.
-See www.bien.org.uk for more information.
+See www.bien.org.uk and Meier, 2012).

 (2009-10) Assessment of the year abroad in modern language degrees.
 This included a survey among students and tutors at the University of Bath with the aim to review the assessment process of this particular largley autonomous learning experience.
 Based on one of my recommendations, I was involved in the follow-on debriefing pilot project (see Meier and Daniels, 2013) .

 Langscape - A European network of academics interested in plurlilingualism and identity in language education.